-The Spark (and other radio work)
+The Spark (and other audio work)

 The first four series of the Spark are now available as an audiobook.
+The eighth series begins soon.

 Why did Mrs Nabokov carry a gun?
 Why didn’t Mrs Tolstoy believe her husband was serious about his vow of celibacy?
 And why did Mrs Gertrude Stein – also known as Alice B. Toklas – not even get to write her own autobiography?